Towards Cooperative Flight Control Using Visual-Attention: Introduction

 \textbf{Contributions.} Our paper makes the following contributions:

-1) Introducing a novel cooperative flight control system using visual attention.
-The cooperative network can assist a human pilot or a robotic pilot who is either less trained to achieve the target or doesn't have certain skills like obstacle avoidance.
+1) Introducing a novel cooperative flight control system using visual attention of network and eye tracking of human pilots.
+The cooperative network can assist a human pilot who is either less trained to achieve the target.
 2) Integrating a new class of continuous-time neural networks termed the Closed-form Continuous-depth (CfC) models \cite{vorbach2021causal} as the guardian to provide robust and causal attention maps.
 3) Designing a new cooperative layer via a quadratic program that can switch the control between the guardian and the pilot agent.
 We deploy the cooperative layer at inference on the trained agent.
 Nevertheless, in principle, this layer is differentiable and could be trained as well.